ossf/scorecard-visualizer/README.md

     </div>
 </br>

+### Scorecard Data Comparator Diff

-**Scorecard Data Comparator Diff:** Makes easier the visualization of the differences in the Scorecard comparator reasoning and details.
+Makes easier the visualization of the differences in the Scorecard comparator reasoning and details.

 <br>
     <div>